skarago/SimpleCMS/README.md

-Simple CMS is a application that allows publishing, editing and modifying content on Web pages.
+Simple CMS is a application that allows publishing, editing and modifying content.
 Web content includes only text at the time of this writing.
 In a future version will be included graphics, photos, video, audio and code.